atomjump/medimage-export/README.md

 # MedImage export capability.

-This emulates the MedImage app, but through a textual interface.
+Alpha.

+This is an alternative interface to the MedImage app, which allows you to take a photo, or select a photo, and have it sent through to a medical desktop system via the MedImage Server.
+It uses a textual chatbot-style interface inside AtomJump Messenger.

-Important install note: you must "sudo chmod 777 temp" the temporary folder /temp/, at present.
+Important install note: you must "sudo chmod 777 temp" the temporary folder plugins/medimage_export/temp/, at present.

+We only recommend you install this software for evaluation / interest levels, and not in a production environment, at this stage.
+More careful checks are required around security of the 'temp' folder, and whether a file can be left in there under unusual circumstances.

+# Future work

+* The plugin does not currently allow full-size photos (they are around 1200 pixels).
+You can, however, extend the size of the hi-res photos in your AtomJump Messenger config.json file.
+In future, we would likely want to run this as a secondary background process.

+* Feedback on a successful upload only goes so far as telling you it is on the proxy server, and doesn't tell you if it has reached your target destination.
+See the upload.php file for further things to do here.

+* It probably needs better reminders about changing the patient id when you first come back into the app.

+* Multi-language support and a language file.

-See http://medimage.co.nz/building-an-alternative-client-to-medimage/ for notes on MedImage client installation.
+* See http://medimage.co.nz/building-an-alternative-client-to-medimage/ for notes on MedImage client installation when extending this app.

+* More careful checks are required around security of the temp folder, and whether a file can be left in there.